vezzolter/DSA/Algorithms/Sorting/Sorting.md

 # &#128202; Analysis
 Understanding how to analyze a concept is crucial for identifying its key characteristics and evaluating its performance across different scenarios.
-Additionally, recognizing the advantages and disadvantages allows you to make informed decisions, ensuring that the concept is applied effectively in various contexts.
+Additionally, examining the trade-offs allows you to understand what you gain and what you give up when applying the concept.
+Finally, considering alternatives helps you determine when the concept is the best choice and when other approaches might be more appropriate.

 ## How to Analyze